tearust/t-rust/docs/account-model/README.md

 ### Total layer2 TEA token for all users (total topped up TEA)

-`state[TEA_ERC20_address][TOTAL_SUPPLY]` returns the total layer2 (tappstore) TEA.
-When any user topup, this value increase.
-When withdraw, decrease.
+`state[TEA_ERC20_address][TOTAL_SUPPLY_RESERVE]` returns u32::MAX minus the total layer2 (tappstore) TEA.
+When any user topup, this value decrease.
+When withdraw, increase.
 We need this Total Supply because we cannot iterate all address and sum up.

-This number should be always exactly the same as layer1 Lock.sol smart contract total lock.
+u32::MAX minus this number should be always exactly the same as  layer1 Lock.sol smart contract total lock.

 ### Any user's TappStore token balance